Last Updated on by Artem

 Ergonomic Chairs Over $300

-Office chairs priced at the higher ranges tend to be branded and provide unique, patented ergonomic features that can only be found on the specific model.
+Office chairs priced at the higher ranges (like these best chairs under 500 dollars) tend to be branded and provide unique, patented ergonomic features that can only be found on the specific model.
 Let’s look at some examples.

 Herman Miller’s Aeron ergonomic office chair (priced at over $1300) is made with Pellicle mesh which is nowhere near a typical mesh back you’d get on an average chair.
 It acts a supportive mechanism of its own.
 Another feature is PostureFit SL which “affords the ideal sit — chest open, shoulders back, pelvis tilted slightly forward”.